mhdkerol/Youtube-Data-API-Scraping-Project/README.md

 ### 3. Store Extracted Data in a DataFrame & Convert Columns to Numeric

+This code snippet stores the data retrieved from the get_channel_stats function into a Pandas DataFrame named channel_data.
+This allows for easier manipulation and analysis of the data.
+It then converts the subscribers, total_video, and total_view columns to numeric data types to facilitate quantitative analysis.
+The DataFrame channel_data will display a structured table containing the channel statistics, with numeric values ready for further data processing and analysis.

 ```python

 # Store the retrieved data into a Pandas DataFrame